max1mde/Discord-YouTube-Stream/README.md

 ## Fork of https://github.com/dank074/Discord-video-stream

 ### Features
- - Look at https://github.com/dank074/Discord-video-stream for all features
+ - Look at https://github.com/dank074/Discord-video-stream for all features of the original repository

 ### Features I have implemented/changed:
  - Playing YouTube videos and livestreams (Not every video works)